 - Participate in grant and program orientation with the Department. - Provide quarterly invoices and reports. - Coordinate and participate in relevant Task Force regional forums. - Participate in monthly check-in meetings with the Department. - Provide monthly project highlights and success stories to the Department. - Participate in monthly webinars with other block grantees. - Coordinate with local and regional CALFIRE representatives. - Ensure environmental compliance for all projects and tasks. - Distribute necessary funds through subgrants and/or contracts. - Ensure execution of all project deliverables and requirements within the grant term.

 Invoicing

 Block grantees must provide a fiscal report detailing how funds have been expended along with each quarterly invoice.
-In addition, block grantees requesting advance payments will need to provide additional information.

 Reporting